MatsMoll/matsmoll.github.io/_posts/2023-08-30-dx-is-more-than-it-feels-good.md

 ### Evaluate using UX
 To evaluate our use case, I will mainly use [Nilsens Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
 These are very generic, but it is also what makes them so flexible.
 Furthermore, it is still better than "it feels good," so I think it is a step in the right direction.

 However, using other UX principles like the [Proximity principle](https://www.nngroup.com/articles/gestalt-proximity/) - related information should be close to each other, which could be used to argue against C header files.
-Other concepts, e.g., from "the design of everyday things," would also work.
+Other concepts, e.g., from "[the design of everyday things](https://www.amazon.com/Design-Everyday-Things-Donald-Norman/dp/1452654123)" would also work.

 ### Error prevention
 > Good error messages are important, but the best designs carefully prevent problems from occurring in the first place.